If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - object pronouns usually go before a conjugated verb

-The neutral or most common sentence order in Spanish is:
+The most neutral word order in Spanish is:

 Subject + Verb + Object